-Because B is diagonalizable, its minimal polynomial equals its characteristic polynomial; hence the same is true for the restriction of B to $E{\lambda}$ , i.e., the restriction of B is diagonalizable.
-Choose basis for all $E{\lambda}$ so that the restrictions of B to these eigenspaces is diagonal with respect to these bases.
-Then the concatenation of these bases is a basis that simultaneously diagonalizes A and B.
+Because B is diagonalizable, its minimal polynomial equals its characteristic polynomial; hence the same is true for the restriction of B to E{λ} , i.e., the restriction of B is diagonalizable.
+Choose basis for all E{λ} so that the restrictions of B to these eigenspaces is diagonal with respect to these basis.
+Then the concatentation of these basis is a basis that simultaneously diagonalizes A and B.

 (2) Exercise 5.2.
-When $\varepsilon$ is the trivial character, the $B{k,\varepsilon}$ are defined by
+When ε is the trivial character, the $B{k,\varepsilon}$ are defined by